KabukiStarship/KabukiPressCookbook/02-f2-foundational-framework.md

 ## [2.8] Global and Module Configuration

 Each source code module contains a `config.h`, the config file, and `global.h`, the global file it the `$ModuleRoot`.
-There is no `config.h` file for the primary SDK because the assembly is configured in the `stdafx.h` file.
+There is no `config.h` file for the primary SDK because the assembly is configured in the `pch.h` file.
 Instead implementations designate the first include module as the SDK core.

 The `global.h` file contains `#include` references for all of the module's public facing API the entire module may be imported by importing the `global.h` file.
 The `config.h` file contains all of the modules dependencies and configuration information.
 In the target program there is a `assembly.h` file that gets `#include` inline from each module's `config.h` file and is used to configure the compiled assembly.